First Baptist Church (Newport News, Virginia): History

-The building, and the attached education building, were listed on the National Register of Historic Places in 2000.
-Since First Baptist left the building has been owned and occupied by a number of churches.
+The downtown building, and the attached education building, were listed on the National Register of Historic Places in 2000.
+Since First Baptist left the building, it has been owned and occupied by a number of churches.
 In 2000 it was owned by Rehoboth Fellowship Church, later it was occupied by Calvary Revival Church Peninsula, and in 2022 by Dominion Outreach Worship Center.